-Following Klug and Bagrow [22], we compute three measures for how work is distributed across members of a team.
+Following Klug and Bagrow [24], we compute three measures for how work is distributed across members of a team.
 The first, lead workload, is the fraction of commits performed by the "lead" or heaviest contributor to the repository.
 Next, a repository is dominated if the lead makes more commits than all other contributors combined (over 50% of commits).
 Note that all single-contributor repositories are implicitly dominated by that single user, and all two-contributor repositories are dominated unless both contributors have an exactly equal number of commits, so dominance is most meaningful with three or more contributors.
-Lastly, we calculate an effective team size.
-Effective team size m for a repository with M contributors is defined as $m = 2^h$ , where $h = -\sum{i=1}^M f_i \log_2 f_i$ , and $f_i = w_i/W$ is the fraction of work conducted by contributors i.
-Since we only consider commits as work (lacking access to more holistic data on bug tracking, project management, and other noncode contributions), $f_i$ is equal to the fraction of commits in a repository made by a particular contributor.
+Lastly, we calculate an effective team size, estimating what the effective number of team members would be if all members contributed equally.
+Effective team size m for a repository with M contributors is defined as $m = 2^h$, where $h = -\sum{i=1}^M f_i \log_2 f_i$, and $f_i = w_i/W$ is the fraction of work conducted by contributors i.
+For example, a team with M = 2 members who contribute equally $(f_1 = f_2)$ would also have an effective team size of m = 2, whereas a duo where one team member contributes 10 times more than the other would have an "effective" team size of m = 1.356.
+Effective team size is functionally equivalent to the Shannon entropy h, a popular index of diversity, but is exponentiated so values are reported in numbers of team members as opposed to the units of h, which are typically bits or nats.
+Since we only consider commits as work (lacking access to more holistic data on bug tracking, project management, and other non-code contributions [3]), f_i is equal to the fraction of commits in a repository made by a particular contributor.
+Interpreting the contents of commits to determine the magnitude of each contribution (as in expertisedetection studies like [9]) would add nuance, but would require building parsers for each programming language in our dataset, and requires assigning a subjective value for different kinds of contributions, and so is out of scope for our study.
 Therefore, the effective team size metric improves on a naive count of contributors, which would consider each contributor as equal even when their numbers of contributions differ greatly.